Hamburger Menu

 Using a central stock for the Click & Collect service provides a broader product assortment and centralised inventory management, but it can result in longer delivery times and more intricate logistics.
 Conversely, relying on in-store stock allows for quicker availability and convenient pickups, but it might feature a limited product range and necessitate an efficient in-store inventory management solution.

-Providing a Click & Collect service during checkout
+Click & Collect during checkout

 Many merchants propose Click & Collect as a delivery option during checkout.
 However, there are subtle yet significant differences between offering Click & Collect at checkout and using it as a Call to Action at the outset of the e-commerce purchasing journey.
 Let's delve into these distinctions: